GUIDELINES FOR EXHIBITING ARTISTS

 5. Install artwork.(The Exhibition Committee is responsible for installing each show.)

-7. Ensure gallery is attended/staffed at all times during Gallery Hours: Tuesday – Friday, 1:00 to 5:00 pm; Saturday, 10:00 am to 2:00 pm.
+7. Ensure gallery is attended/staffed at all times during Gallery Hours: Tuesday – Saturday, 10:00 am to 2:00 pm; extended hours on Thursdays, 10:00 am to 6:00 pm.
 Gallery hours are subject to change but will be no less than 20 hours per week (except when the gallery is closed for national holidays).